highfidelity/hifi-docs-grav-content/03.create/05.3d-models/04.import-animations/docs.md

 ## Prerequisites

-You need to be familiar with creating animations in 3D modeling tools such as Blender and Maya before going importing an animation into High Fidelity.
+You need to be familiar with creating animations in 3D modeling tools such as Blender and Maya before importing an animation into High Fidelity.

 ## Prepare a 3D Model Animation